rach-db/secleaf-q2-ctf-2026/forensics/force_push_wont_save_you.md

 ---

-# Key Takeaway

-This challenge demonstrated an important forensic principle:

-> Sometimes the metadata surrounding the history is more important than the history itself.
+# What I Learned

+This challenge was less about advanced Git recovery and more about mindset.

-The intended lesson was:
+The biggest lesson was:
-- inspect Git internals directly
+- don’t blindly trust the obvious path
-- recognize deliberate CTF misdirection
+- recognize intentional misdirection
+- and inspect the surrounding metadata, not just history itself.

+Ironically, the challenge title was telling the truth the entire time:

+> the history really was the trap.